CiscoTestAutomation/getting-started/start-guide/quickstart/parseoutput.rst

 In Python Interactive Shell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example shows you how to parse output from the ``show inventory`` command, using a :term:`mock device`.
+The following example shows you how to parse output from the ``show inventory`` command, using a mock device.

 #.
 In your virtual environment, change to the directory that contains the mock YAML file::